 CalWORKs Domestic Abuse policies

 The California Department of Social Services has updated its guidance and provided policy reminders regarding the support of domestic abuse survivors through the California Work Opportunity and Responsibility to Kids (CalWORKs) program.
 Before the implementation of AB 2277, the County Welfare Department (CWD) had the option to waive certain program requirements for a recipient who was identified as a past or present survivor of abuse if the CWD determined good cause existed.
 AB 2277 has changed this option to make it a requirement for the CWD to waive program requirements for recipients identified as past or present survivors of abuse.
-However, certain eligibility requirements can’t be waived including deprivation, assets, income, and homeless assistance (HA) except as detailed below.
+However, certain eligibility requirements cannot be waived including deprivation, assets, income, and homeless assistance (HA) except as detailed below.

 Counties must provide informing materials about domestic abuse at application, the beginning of welfare-to-work services, and recertification.